Authman2/Mosaic/README.md

 ```html
 <script src='https://unpkg.com/@authman2/mosaic@latest/dist/index.js'></script>
 ```
-Then, for fast builds and hot reloading, install the build tool "Parcel."
-Although Parcel is the easiest build tool to use with Mosaic, any other can be used as well such as Webpack, for example.
+**(Optional)** For fast builds and hot reloading, install the build tool "Parcel."
+This is not required, though, as Mosaic uses built-in JavaScript features.
+This means that no build tool is required, but any may be used if it helps the overall project structure.
 ```shell
 npm install --save-dev parcel-bundler
 ```